liamstamper/VideoToAscii/README.md

 ## Troubleshooting

 1. **Camera Not Opening**:
-   - Ensure no other application is using the camera.
+   - Ensure no other application is using the camera
-   - Try different camera indices in the code.
    - Verify camera permissions in `System Preferences` -> `Security & Privacy` -> `Privacy` -> `Camera`.

 2. **Continuity Camera Issues**: